Walking directions for Bruton Town

 Bruton town centre is 10 minutes’ walk from the station exit: turn left out of the station and go down the hill, turn right at the end of Station Approach and keep on round the corner past St Mary’s Church (1) to Church Bridge (2) on the right.
 Across the bridge are a convenience store which also contains the post office and a sign to the Surgery (3) on Patwell Lane.

 The short hill up Patwell Street brings you to the High Street, with the Pharmacy (4) opposite you.
 Turn left, and further along are the Community Office (5) (open most weekday mornings, with toilets and tourist information) and Bruton’s notable Museum.
 Along the High Street and as far as Legg’s Bridge (6) are independent shops, antique shops and galleries, a butcher, convenience stores, pubs, quality restaurants and a café.The seventeenth-

-Mill on the Brue outdoor activity centre and the Longhouse (8) are 20-
+Mill on the Brue outdoor activity centre and the Longhouse, a notable venue for events (8) are 20-

 Historic Gants Mill* is 30-